Risk-based principles for managing conflicts of interest

 - whether the interest could create a bias or prejudice.

 Once material interests have been identified, either through declaration or due diligence checks, a delegate of sufficient seniority and experience will need to make an independent decision on whether there is a conflict of interest.
 Conflicts should be disclosed and made available to relevant stakeholders.
-It is essential to ensure that privacy principles are adhered to, and that personal information is managed in accordance with privacy laws.
+Privacy principles must be followed and personal information managed according to privacy laws.

 Be aware that some types of COI are required to be avoided by law, government policy, or professional duty.